nengo/nengo/docs/networks.rst

 You may also want to build your own reusable networks.
-Doing so can help encapsulate parts of your model, making your code easier to understand, easier to re-use, and easier to share.
+Doing so can help encapsulate parts of your model, making your code easier to understand, easier to reuse, and easier to share.

 You may also find the :doc:`config system documentation <config>` useful.